Kids can forget what they learned during the school break. Avoid brain drain with these tips on how to keep kids learning in the summer.

 Treat your summer as an opportunity to go on local “field trips” with your child.
 Just as summer camps and schools plan outings, so too can you find interesting places to visit in your area.

 Go on Trip Advisor or Yelp and look for “things to do with kids” or kid-friendly places.
 These make for fantastic field trips you can take together.
-In fact, make a list of places to go over the summer, aiming for a weekly field trip.
+Make a list of stimulating places to go over the summer, aiming for a weekly field trip.

 Then, talk about what you saw during your outing.
-Maybe it was a museum, a nature reserve, or the planetarium.
-Taking her to field trips during the summer will keep her engaged and learning new things.
+Maybe it was a museum, nature walk, or planetarium.
+Taking him on field trips during the summer can keep him engaged and learning new things.

 5. Enroll your child in a summer program